dsquier/oauth2-server-php-mysql/README.md

 oauth2-server-php-mysql
 =======================
-DDL to create MySQL `oauth` user, database, and tables for PDO storage support of https://github.com/bshaffer/oauth2-server-php.
+DDL to create MySQL oauth user and database for PDO storage support of https://github.com/bshaffer/oauth2-server-php.

 Deployment
 ----------
-Log into MySQL as root and type:
+1) Create a new oauth user and database:

 	mysql> source oauth.ddl

-This will create a new `oauth` user, database, and tables.
-Any existing tables will be backed up to `oauth_backup`.
-To load the test data used for Travis CI:
+2) Load test data:

     mysql> source oauth.dml

 Notes
 -----
 * Tracks **develop** branch of https://github.com/bshaffer/oauth2-server-php.
-* Storage for *Global* and *Client* `supported_scopes` and `default_scope`.
 * Where possible, column constraints based on current library implementation (i.e., token length of 40 characters for authorization_code, access_token, refresh_token.)
-* You should change the `oauth` user password.
+* You should change the **oauth** user password.
+* Any existing tables will be saved to **oauth_backup**

 Tables
 ------